-Kapoloa Falls (see photos) is a well-hidden secret of the Big Island, nestled deep in Pololu Valley on the North Kohala coast.
+Kapoloa Falls is nestled deep in Pololu Valley on the North Kohala coast on the Big Island of Hawaii.
 With a cascade approaching 500 feet (152 m), Kapoloa is literally a wall of water resounding with the sheer power of nature.
-One can hear the rumble of the falls from afar, and as you come closer, you can feel the ground vibrating.
+The waterfall initially plunges 300 feet (91 m), cascades across a trail and then drops another 200 feet (61 m).

 Kapoloa Falls Overview

-Spectacular 500-foot (152 m) waterfall in Pololu Valley
+Beautiful 500-foot (152 m) waterfall in Pololu Valley